spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-order-management-feature-walkthrough/marketplace-order-management-feature-walkthrough.md

 {% endinfo_block %}

-In the Merchant Portal, a Merchant can view and manage their MerchantOrders.
+In the Merchant Portal, a Merchant can view and manage their `MerchantOrders`.

 The information in the Merchant Portal is limited and includes:
 - customer information